 If you see those parents at this moment in time at a wedding, If you recognise the frazzled look, please buy them a drink, because they have earned it, and at this point in time really need it.

 Even royal weddings can be a bit boring when you’re little!

 Thank-you to the lovely bride and grooms whose weddings we have attended this year.
-And thank-you for inviting our children, because although it can sometimes be stressful, we do come as a package.
-And my little family do make me proud.
+My little family do make me proud.
 And grey.
 Thank-you also to the couple who’s wedding we are attending in October with a ‘no children’ policy.
 I bloody love you.

 This post was featured on Mumsnet.

 You might also like…